MoDarK-MK/TradeAIAgent/frontend/README.md

 ## 📄 License

-This frontend is part of the Strix Trade AI Trading Agent project.
+This frontend is part of the MOD Trade AI Trading Agent project.
 Licensed under MIT.

 ## 🤝 Contributing

 Contributions are welcome!
 Please ensure:

 - Code follows project conventions
 - All changes are tested
 - Accessibility is maintained